SrivastavaLab-ICL/PPMS/README.md

 **Step 4: Run PEMS**
 Now you can run PEMS using the PEMS interface for single sample run, multi-sample run, differential expression analysis and power estimation.

+**How to run PEMS with R command line:**

+**Step 1: Download app folder of the version you want** PEMS app have one version for MacOS system and one version for linux system.

+**Step 2: Use R command line**

+**How to run PEMS with command line in linux:**
+If you would like to run PEMS use linux command line, go to PEMS_command_version folder and use the .sh file there to run PEMS.